-The top waterproof socks, reviewed and curated by the Trailspace community.
+The best waterproof socks, reviewed and curated by the Trailspace community.
+The latest review was added on January 12, 2023.
 Stores' prices and availability are updated daily.

 Recent Waterproof Sock Reviews

 I agree with the previous reviewer.
 An hour or two, yes.
 Half a day, possibly.
 All day, for days on end, as in a week on the trail?
 No. Simply no. Expensive (for what they are).
 Nowhere near as comfortable or as cushioned as a good pair of Thorlos (or equivalent) and absolutely out of the question for all day, every day, long-distance trail walking.
 Feet get too warm, "feel" and "fit" is mildly peculiar and a previously comfortable trail shoe no longer felt properly attached to my feet (some "give"… Full review

 What can I say about these just amazing socks that keep all the water out?
 I'm certain you will love them if you run, bike, or hike in wet conditions.
 When waterproof socks first appeared on the market I was wondering how good they could be.
 Well, I broke down three years ago and bought a pair from REI when they were on sale.
 All the hype was true.
 Showers Pass Waterproof Socks I've mainly reserved them for winter and wet weather cycling over the years and about six hikes.
 They are very size specific… Full review

 Provides good warmth in wet and cold conditions.
 I've packed these on my last four years of doing an event that takes you across the Bob Marshall Wilderness in May, but never felt the need to use them, so they stayed in the pack.
 This year we experienced a lot of cold rain (temps in the 30's and 40's), more snowshoeing than any year past, and with the normal amount (lots and lots) of fording icy creeks/streams/rivers, so I tried them.
 I used them in conjunction with a very thin merino sock—think… Full review